 GCSD would like to thank all of its customers for their water conservation efforts during the Hetch Hetchy Mountain Tunnel shutdown and for their continued conservation efforts during the current drought conditions.

 There is a special Board meeting scheduled for Friday, March 7th at 4:00pm.
 Agenda

-There is a regular Board meeting scheduled for Monday, December 16th at 6:00pm at the Tioga Gym.
+There is a regular Board meeting scheduled for Monday, April 7th at 10:00am.

 Winterizing Your Home

 As we move closer to winter, we need to pay particular attention to our home water systems.
 In early December 2009, our community experienced a cold snap that produced over 75 water line breaks in less than 48 hours.
 This resulted in the loss of over 3 million gallons of water.
 Virtually all the water line breaks were on the customer’s side of the water meter.
 Please don’t let this happen to you!

 These breaks are wasteful and expensive, but more importantly they are preventable.
 First, if you haven’t done it yet this year, you should have your pressure regulator checked by a plumber.
 This should be an annual homeowner task.
 With the mountainous topography that makes our area beautiful comes the risk of water pressure fluctuations.
 The valve is usually located where the water service enters the house and protects your water pipes and appliances from high water pressure.

 If you live off the hill and don’t make it up to Groveland much during the fall and winter months, you should always make sure that your water is turned off at the master valve when you are away.
 This is generally located where the water pipe enters the house.
 Better yet, have a valve installed on your side of your water meter.
 After closing your master valve, open a water tap (preferably the lowest one in your home) and drain the water from the pipes so that water doesn’t freeze and break a pipe inside your home.
 Finally, drain your irrigation system.
 Many of the water line breaks were in drip irrigation systems that froze and ruptured.